Shot Contrastive Self-Supervised Learning for Scene Boundary Detection

-We present a novel pretext task that exploits invariance in the shot-based scene structure of movies to learn a better representation via self-supervised contrastive learning.
+We present a novel pretext task that encourages the model to project embeddings from nearest neighboring shots to be closer in the embedding space than randomly sampled negative shots.
+Our pretext task exploits invariance in the shot-based scene structure of movies to learn a better representation via self-supervised contrastive learning.
 Using this representation, we are able to beat previous state-of-art on MovieNet by 6 AP points while running 7x faster and using 9x fewer parameters.
 In addition, we present a new dataset for a downstream application called advertisement cuepoint insertion.

 OASIS: A Large-Scale Dataset for Single-Image 3D in the Wild

 Lack of high-quality, diverse, and large-scale data impedes research in many fields, including single-image 3D vision.
 For my senior thesis, I helped create OASIS, a large-scale dataset for single-image 3D in the wild.
 I implemented a pipeline for crowdsourcing dense pixel-wise 3D ground truths from sparse annotations, and quality control mechanisms to ensure annotation consistency.

 I also trained state-of-art deep learning models to benchmark OASIS for monocular surface normal estimation and planar semantic segmentation, and evaluate cross-dataset generalization.
 I provided the baseline for fold and occlusion boundary detection.
 The dataset improves performance in multiple visual tasks, and also introduces new tasks for research.

 This work was accepted to CVPR 2020 and advised by Professor Jia Deng.